novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 This is an abstract concept rather than a visible device or facility.

-Surprisingly, Son Joong-ui understood exactly what he meant.
+Surprisingly, Son Jung-yi understood exactly what he meant.

 “Come to think of it, through a portal site hub, the public will get to know Korea in more detail soon.
 A new world where an information revolution takes place.”